Modes of study: Full Time (2 years) & Part Time (4 years)

 - Graduates can convert this award to a MA in Architecture or MA in Architecture and Urban Design through further study (6 months full-time / 12 months part-time)

-- Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning Art and Design Academy in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant
+- Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning John Lennon Art and Design Building in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant

 - Internationally excellent research informs the curriculum and underpins teaching